Wondering how to find short term rentals? Learn all the tricks and tips

 Why do people stay in short term rentals?

-The short term rental market has grown over the last decade, and it’s not just because people are looking for a short term vacation rental.
+The short term rental market has grown over the last decade, and it’s not just because people are looking for a short term apartment lease or vacation rental.
 Often, professionals who travel for work may need to find an STR for corporate housing.
 They might not be in an area long enough to justify a long term rental.
 However, paying for a hotel room for a few weeks or months may not make sense.
 This is a situation where a short term rental is a great option.

-Another reason why someone might opt for a STR is that a homeowner sold their primary residence and hasn’t purchased a new home yet.
+Another reason why someone might opt for a shorter lease is that a homeowner sold their primary residence and hasn’t purchased a new home yet.
 The real estate market has been on fire lately, and houses in many U.S. cities are often selling within just a few hours of being listed.
 This situation makes it easy to sell a home but difficult to buy one.
 As a result, a person might need a temporary place to live while they look for a new home after selling their own.

 Finding a short term apartment rental can be a renter’s dream!
 Some people may opt for a short term rental if they’ll be living in the city for a few weeks or months to study, visit family or simply explore the area.
 Basically, a property with a short term lease is a great option for someone who will be staying somewhere too long to crash on a friend’s couch or stay at a hotel but not long enough for a one-year apartment lease.
 Regardless, it is always good to know how to get out of a lease in case something happens.